kostafey/ejc-sql/README.md

 # ejc-sql

-The project is still in deep alpha...
+The project is going to become beta...

 **ejc-sql** provides a simple way to interact with database via java/clojure libs to run SQL scripts from emacs.